 Innovation is a popular topic in practically every industry these days.
 Workers in all fields are generally expected to be creative and “think outside the box.”

-However, most CFOs in a recent Robert Half Management Resources survey cited this as an area where their teams need improvement.
+However, most CFOs in a Robert Half Management Resources survey cited this as an area where their teams need improvement.
 Ironically, it’s often the managers in many companies who snuff out the very creativity they desire.

 Are you one of them?
-Here are five signs you might be stifling your team’s innovation without realizing it.
+Here are five signs you might be stifling your team’s innovation quotient without realizing it.

-1. You do things the way they’ve always been done.
+1. You do things the way they’ve always been done

 If your primary goal is to preserve the status quo, your employees will quickly learn not to bring new ideas, assuming they’ll get shot down on principle.
 If you think this might be your issue, it’s time to start opening up a bit.
+If you feel your employees aren't coming up with as many innovative ideas as you'd like, you may want to offer a creative work environment.

-2. You rely on the HiPPO.
+2. You rely on the HiPPO

 HiPPO, or “Highest Paid Person’s Opinion,” and reliance on it means the people with the biggest salaries makes all the final decisions.
 After all, they’re paid the most, so they must know the most.